702Padmin/Flyertap-Distributor/Installation.md

 ## Installation
-These instructions are for installing the dev Repository to your computer.
+These instructions are for installing the Flutter Mobile App (the dev Repository) to your computer.

 ### Required Versions
 -  Built with: